 These books that focus on personal growth are wonderful tools that older kids can use to help them build their best life.
 Hopefully, you’ve found a title or two that will positively impact your teen.

 Additional Books for Middle School

-If your older kids are excited about reading these personal growth books, encourage them to check out these business titles that are awesome for teens, inspiring biography books, fascinating historical fiction stories, and epic fantasy novels.
+If your older kids are excited about reading these personal growth books, encourage them to check these out.

 Encourage Your Teen to Read by Using Technology